hibobmaster/matrix_chatgpt_bot/README.md

 ## Introduction
 This is a simple Matrix bot that uses OpenAI's GPT API and Bing AI to generate responses to user inputs.
-The bot responds to three types of prompts: `!gpt`, `!chat` and `!bing` depending on the first word of the prompt.
+The bot responds to four types of prompts: `!gpt`, `!chat` and `!bing` and `!pic` depending on the first word of the prompt.
 ![demo](https://i.imgur.com/kK4rnPf.jpeg "demo")

 ## Installation and Setup